 At St. Mary’s, teachers plan and deliver lessons or series of lessons which follow the fluency, problem solving and reasoning model.
-Some staff use Classroom Secrets, White Rose, NCETM or Goodstuff Primary Resources to enhance the provision of maths learning.
-Individual assessment sheets are utilised and completed in books across the year to identify gaps and inform planning.
+As a school we subscribe to White Rose Maths and some staff also use Classroom Secrets, NCETM and Goodstuff Primary Resources to enhance the provision of maths learning.

 Precise questioning is used to test conceptual and procedural knowledge and next steps will be marked in books where appropriate.

 Staff know how and when manipulatives will be used within in each lesson to scaffold difficult tasks (well-resourced maths equipment).